bovard/blog/contents/articles/battle_code_2013/index.md

 participating in 2013 but after it was clear that I had a good team that was actually going to contribute, I was in!

+This year's challenge involved a rock, paper, scissors-like strategies: nuke, rush and econ.